 Actually, these are soft chine boats.
 They are a very interesting concept.
 While they do not excel at any of the things that the Saroca is supposed to do (paddle, row, sail or motor) when compared to specialized canoes, shells, power or sailboats, it does all of these things reasonably well.
-They are a very appealing design that were built with high quality materials, good workmanship and cleaver engineering.
+They are a very appealing design that were built with high quality materials, good workmanship and clever engineering.

 The company was being raffled off a year or so ago so I have no idea whether the boats are still in production and if the quality had changed.
 They sold a surprising large number of these boats over the years so you might find a good used one.
-My guess is that a lot of these boast were sold to people with big asperations who would have moved on to more specialized boats.
+My guess is that a lot of these boats were sold to people with big asperations who would have moved on to more specialized boats.

 Last edited by Jeff_H; 1 Week Ago at 06:30 PM.